Your Google Ads PPC Metrics Explained

 Let's delve a little deeper into the metrics we include in your PPC report, and talk about what they mean to us:

-A click occurs when a user sees your ad in the search engine results, and then clicks on it, ultimately visiting your website.
-Clicks is an important metric to measure because it counts the number of potential leads coming to your site.
+A click is exactly what it sounds like!
+When a user sees your ad in the search engine results and then clicks on it—that's a click.
+Framed a different way, Clicks is the number of users who visit your site, or the number of potential leads coming to your site.

 You can also use clicks to monitor the topics your potential clients are interested in, especially when you couple this information with impressions and click through rate.
 If you have a great ad that only receives a handful of clicks each month, it may indicate a topic that lacks opportunity and isn't worth concentrating your business on.